-In this article we are going to show you the city of Okayama, located in the Chugoku region, Western Japan.
+The city of Okayama is located in the Chūgoku region, Western Japan.

 During the Edo period, Okayama was a flourishing castle town, also thanks to its strategic position as merchant town and seaport.
-Also today this city revests an important role, as demarcation point between Kansai region and Chugoku region.
+Also today this city revests an important role, as demarcation point between Kansai and Chūgoku regions.

 What’s special about Okayama?

-One of them, is the famous tale of Momotaro (Momotaro Monogatari).
+the first one is the famous tale of Momotarō (Momotarō Monogatari).

-For this reason in Okayama many scripts and shrines dedicated to him are located.
+For this reason in Okayama we can find many scripts and shrines dedicated to him.

 In addiction, the “kibi dango”, a Japanese traditional sweet (wagashi) is one of the main snacks of Okayama.

-Another of the symbols of the city, is the Korakuen garden, showing the essence of a Japanese traditional and “zen” garden.
-Along with the Kenrokuen of Kanazawa, and the Kairakuen of Mito, the Korakuen garden has been chosen among the Three great gardens of Japan.
+The second symbol of the city is the Kōraku-en garden, showing the essence of a Japanese traditional and “zen” garden.
+Along with the Kenrokuen of Kanazawa, and the Kairakuen of Mito, the Korakuen garden has been chosen among the Three Great Gardens of Japan.

 Talking a little about its history, during the 17th century, Ikeda Tsunamasa, the lord of the Okayama clan, created this garden.
-At the beginning, Korakuen was characterized by its rice fields, called “seiden”, which still today are preserved.
-The garden is very wide, and here and there you can see plum and cherry trees, blooming during the end of winter and the beginning of spring!
-So, this garden is also a great spot to enjoy the Japanese spring bloomings!
+At the beginning, Kōraku-en was characterized by its rice fields, called “seiden”, which are preserved still today.
+The garden is very wide and here and there you can see plum and cherry trees, blooming during the end of winter and the beginning of spring.
+Therefore, this garden is also a great spot to enjoy the Japanese spring bloomings.

 ・Okayama Prefectural Museum